Slavic water spirits

 In Slavic paganism there are a variety of female tutelary spirits associated with water.
 They have been compared to the Greek Nymphs, and they may be either white (beneficent) or black (maleficent).
-They may be called Boginki, Navki, Rusalki, and Vily.
+They may be called Navki, Rusalki, and Vily.

 The Proto-Slavic root *navь-, which forms one of the names for these beings, means "dead", as these minor goddesses are conceived as the spirits of dead children or young women.
 They are represented as half-naked beautiful girls with long hair, but in the South Slavic tradition also as birds who soar in the depths of the skies.
 They live in waters, woods and steppes, and they giggle, sing, play music and clap their hands.
 They are so beautiful that they bewitch young men and might bring them to death by drawing them into deep water.

 Etymology

 Navia, spelled in various ways in the Slavic languages, refers to the souls of the dead.
 Navka and Mavka (pl.
 Navki and Mavki) are variations with the diminutive suffix -ka.
 They are also known as Lalka (pl.
 Lalki).
 The Proto-Slavic root *navь-, means "dead", "deceased" or "corpse".
 The word Nav is also the name of the underworld, Vyraj, which is presided by the chthonic god Veles.
-Boginki means little goddesses.

 The world of the dead is believed to be separated from the world of the living either by a sea or a river located deep underground.
 In the folk beliefs of Ruthenia, Veles lives in a swamp located at the centre of Nav, sitting on a golden throne at the base of the world tree, and wielding a sword.
 Symbolically, the Nav is also described as a huge green plain–pasture, onto which Veles guides the souls.
 The entrance to Nav is guarded by a zmey, a dragon.

 According to Stanisław Urbańczyk, amongst other scholars, Navia was a general name for demons arising from the souls of tragic and premature deaths, the killers and the killed, warlocks, and the drowned.
 They were said to be hostile and unfavourable towards the living, being jealous of life.
 In Bulgarian folklore there exists the character of twelve Navias who suck the blood out of women giving birth, whereas in the Primary Chronicle the Navias are presented as a demonic personification of the 1092 plague in Polotsk.
 According to folk beliefs, Navias may take the form of birds.